 - Maintenance cost & time

-Please note: I don’t endorse any of these, just ones I have seen in action or come across before.
+I don’t endorse any of these, just ones I have seen in action or come across before.
 I also have seen some great mesh filters and inserts that were crafted by facility staff themselves.
 If you have some skills, materials, and a gung-ho attitude you too can be a BMP manufacturer.
-I love it when facilities make their own BMPs (and so do inspectors), because it shows that the take stormwater seriously and they really care.